William Contreras Player Props: Brewers vs. Rockies

 William Contreras At The Plate

+- He has hit a home run in one of 23 games, and in 1.1% of his plate appearances.

-- Contreras has driven in a run in five games this season (22.7%), including two games with multiple runs batted in.
+- In six games this season (26.1%), Contreras has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in eight games this season (36.4%), but has had no multi-run games.
+- He has scored in eight of 23 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.